 Botanical Sketching & Journaling

-Enjoy and explore botanicals this Spring in this 4 week course with various media including pencils, colour pencils, fine liner pens, markers and water colour.
-Through demonstrations and short presentations you will learn how to identify and draw plants, use and combine media, description and memory notes resulting in a unique and individual journal.
+Enjoy and explore botanicals with various media including pencils, colour pencils, fine liner pens, markers and watercolour.
+Through demonstrations and short presentations, you will learn how to identify and draw plants, use and combine media and include description and memory notes - resulting in a unique and individual journal.

-We will draw from observation in and out of the studio, including weather permitting, field trips drawing on site and taking photographs as well.
+We will draw from observation in and out of the studio (weather permitting), including field trips, drawing on site and taking photographs.

 Base Tuition: $240 + Material Fee: $20 = $260 Total